 Who qualifies as a dependent?

 Prior to 2003, there were 5 or more different definitions of a dependent.
 In an effort to clarify and streamline parts of the tax code, The Working Family Tax Relief Act (WFTRA) of 2004 created a ‘single’ definition of a child dependent and a non-child dependent.
 The two types of dependents are referred to as the Qualifying Child or the Qualifying Relative.

-If you want to claim a child or dependent as part of your EITC claim, your child or dependent must meet the qualifying child rules:
+If you want to claim a child or dependent on your taxes, your child or dependent must meet the Qualifying Child rules:

 - Age Test – The child must be under age 19, a full-time student under age 24, or any age if permanently and totally disabled.

 - NOTE: The taxpayer must be older than the child unless the child is disabled.